 Read stories about how Latinos experience health in Greater Minnesota in MCLA's 2017 Health Section of our Community Engagement report.
 Read it here.

-The Council visited seven rural towns during the summer and through listening sessions drafted legislative and policy priorities for the next biennium in our four policy focus areas.
+The Council visited seven rural towns during the summer of 2017, and ten more in 2018.
+Through these listening sessions we drafted legislative and policy priorities for the next biennium in our four policy focus areas.
 You can find the report here.